With a heavy heart we share our loss, wish a peaceful transition and reflective thoughts to our

 Here are 12 ways that may help you manage your memory loss in a more functional way, helping to maintain as much dignity and independence as possible.

-1. Make a memory board (with important names and frequently used phone whiteboard2numbers).
+Make a memory board (with important names and frequently used phone numbers).
 Hang somewhere visible, so it can be seen and utilized daily.
 Update the same day weekly or as schedules change.